JuanTututi-Ksquare/hms_itk/README.md

 This model will help us to store the personal information of each member of the administrative staff on the system, they will be able to see Patient and Doctor users, they will also be able to add new Doctor users and see the messages sent via the contact module.

+This model will also extend the User model to include the credentials for each Admin user.

 ```ts
 interface Admin extends User {
     id_admin: number; // PK AUTO_INCREMENTABLE - DB